alonfai/entain/README.md

 }
 ```

-3. Import the stylesheet in your main CSS file or component
+3.Import the stylesheet in your main CSS file or component
-4. Update the `Brand` type in `src/context/brand/BrandContext.tsx`:
+4.Update the `Brand` type in `src/context/brand/BrandContext.tsx`:

 ```typescript
 export type Brand = "dark" | "light" | "blue";
 ```

-5. Update the `BrandProvider` to handle the new brand class
+5.Update the `BrandProvider` to handle the new brand class